Jerash Walking Tour

 Jerash, Jordan

-Roamee Pro, also known as Roamee, offers a free self-guided Jerash walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Jerash walking tour with audio narration.
 Use it to explore Oval Forum, Cardo Maximus, Temple of Artemis, plus hidden gems like North Theater and Hadrian's Arch without booking a group tour.

-This Jerash walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Jerash.
+This Jerash walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Jerash.
 Start with Oval Forum and Cardo Maximus, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest